Institute of Gerontology

 The Bodywise program consists of water aerobics, yoga, low-impact aerobics, and movement/chair exercises.
 Classes are conducted by certified instructors.
 For the program application and class schedule, click here.

 The Senior Companion Program Touches the lives of adults who need extra assistance to live independently in their own homes and communities.
 The program serves frail older adults, adults with disabilities, and those with terminal illnesses.
 Senior Companions assist their adult clients in basic, but essential, ways: offering companionship and friendship to isolated older adults, assisting with simple chores, providing transportation, and adding richness to their clients’ lives.

 The Respite Aide Program Provides in-home assistance to seniors living alone.
 The program also provides support to caregivers.
-The service helps individuals and families deal with challenges of living independently in older adulthood.
+The service helps individuals and families deal with the challenges of living independently in older adulthood.